Water Lilies (Monet series): The paintings at auction

-In June 2014, one of the Water Lilies, Nymphéas, sold for $54 million USD at a Sotheby's auction in London.
+In June 2014, one of the Water Lilies, Nymphéas, sold for US$54 million at a Sotheby's auction in London.
 This piece was auctioned to an anonymous buyer, but the piece went on to be part of the exhibition "Painting the Modern Garden: From Monet to Matisse" at the Cleveland Museum of Art and the Royal Academy of Arts, London, starting in 2015.
 The co-chairman of Sotheby's modern and impressionist art department, Helena Newman, claims that the result is at the top of the original estimated selling price.
 This price was between 34 and 51 million USD.

-While many of Monet’s masterpieces have sold, there are still an estimated 250 oil paintings from this series.
-The collection is widely popular, with many of these pieces residing in exhibits that have yet to go to auction.
+While many of Monet's masterpieces have sold, there are still an estimated 250 oil paintings from this series.
+The collection is widely popular, with many of these pieces residing in exhibits.
 The paintings have been catalogued by Daniel Wildenstein in his Monet: Catalogue Raisonné.